To find out all the ways that non-music majors can get involved in music, please download the this document.

 Ensembles for Non-Music Majors Website

-Non-music majors may also audition for a music major ensemble during the first week of the fall semester.
+Non-music majors may also audition for an ensemble during the first week of the fall semester.
 Interested students should visit the Center for Music main office during summer orientation or prior to the start of classes for more information.
 Audition information is available online.

-Major Ensemble Audition Materials (Materials go live in July of each coming school year)
+Ensemble Audition Materials (Materials go live late July of each coming school year)

 Music Classes for Non-Music Majors